mayswind/AriaNg-Native/README.md

 Latest Release: [https://github.com/mayswind/AriaNg-Native/releases](https://github.com/mayswind/AriaNg-Native/releases)

 > **For mac with Apple silicon**
-> Before starting to install, you need to execute the following command, otherwise the system will show you the file is damaged.
-You should not open the .dmg file and if you did already, eject it before running the command.
+> Before opening the `.dmg` file, you need to run this command, otherwise the system will tell you the file is damaged.
+If you have opened the `.dmg` file already, eject it.
 >
 >     $ xattr -r -d com.apple.quarantine AriaNg_Native-*-macOS-arm64.dmg